Randwarf/StellarisUnityLore/Kwerdan Lore/Historical Kwerdan Nations/Federation of Desert-Weavers.md

 Each state has it's own overseer that is picked in democratic elections.
 At first only desert-weavers had the privalege of voting, although suffrage movements have made voting universal.

 Overseers are left to their own devices and they are free to pass any laws they see fit.
-This is supposed to ensure a competitive market across the federation, although a
+This is supposed to ensure a competitive market across the federation.

+External affairs and internal developments are dealt during Overseer Congresses.
+They are called twice every year (with the right to call an unplanned congress in special cases).
+During these meetings overseers select a representative and discuss their profits.

 # Algae wars